andrewkdev/cs50w-network/README.md

 # Network - Social Network Project

 ## Overview
 **Network** is a Twitter-like social network web application that allows users to create posts, follow other users, like/unlike posts, and edit their own posts.
-This project was developed as part of the CS50w course on web programming with Python and JavaScript.
+This project was developed as part of the Harvard CS50w course on web programming with Python and JavaScript.

 ## Features
 - **User Authentication**: Users can register, log in, and log out securely.